metacpan/metacpan-cpan-extracted/distros/L/Linux-LXC/README.md

 do it).
 * Run the `dzil build` command that will create the new package of the module.
+* Run the `dzil release` command that will upload the module to the CPAN.
+If you are releasing from outside your test environment, you will probably have to delete the _RunExtraTests_ and _TestRelease_ options from the _dist.ini_ file because integration tests will fail and thus, avoiding the release to be uploaded.
+If you do so, please run a `dzil test` command from your test virtual machine before the releasing!

 # How to run integration (extra) tests?